sharpcollect/CSharpCollections/src/CSharpCollections/DoubleEndedQueue/README.md

 The [`CircularDoubleEndedQueue`](CircularDoubleEndedQueue.cs) is just like a [`DoubleEndedQueue`](DoubleEndedQueue.cs), but its capacity will never grow or change in size.
 The [Test Cases](../../../tests/CSharpCollections.Tests/CircularDoubleEndedQueue_Tests.cs) contain several examples of working with [`CircularDoubleEndedQueue`](CircularDoubleEndedQueue.cs).

 A possible use case for this might be an undo-redo stack or a video player that allows for quick rewind of N number of frames.
+This structure is write optimized - so it can be used like a circular buffer.

 ### Note: